 - 6.1 The Blackpool Local Plan will be produced by the Council's Planning Strategy Team.
 The team comprises:

 - Head of Planning Strategy

 - 1 Principal Planner

-- 2 x Senior Planners (1 Officer temporarily seconded from the Development Management Team)
+- 1 Senior Planner

-- 1x Graduate Assistant Planner
+- 1 Graduate Assistant Planner

 - 6.2 The team will take the lead role in developing the Local Plan and project managing its preparation.
 The Team will liaise closely with a number of other Council Services for expertise in developing the Plan including:

 - Development Management

 - Housing

 - Growth and Prosperity Team

-- Economic Development

-- Transport

-- Culture and Heritage

-- Public Health

-- Education

-- Leisure Services

-- 6.3 Consultants will be engaged on specific projects where there is a lack of capacity or where specific external expertise is required.
-In the past this has included for example retail studies and Gypsy, Traveller, and Travelling Showpeople Accommodation Assessments.

-- 6.4 The Planning Strategy Team will be responsible for the following:

-- The preparation of the Blackpool Local Plan Part 2 Site Allocations and Development Management Policies and Supplementary Planning Documents;

-- All monitoring required to prepare the Authority Monitoring Report; - The preparation of all supporting documents and evidence base work for the Local Plan; - Advising the Council's Development Management Team on the interpretation of planning policies and where necessary attending planning appeals; - Responding to new Government Planning Policy Statements and other Government strategies and plans; - Responding to planning documents produced by adjacent authorities and agencies; - Involvement in the preparation of other key Council strategies, documents and projects.
+- Economic Development - Transport - Culture and Heritage - Public Health - Education - Leisure Services - 6.3 Consultants will be engaged on specific projects where there is a lack of capacity or where specific external expertise is required.
+In the past this has included for example retail studies and Gypsy, Traveller and Travelling Showpeople Accommodation Assessments. - 6.4 The Planning Strategy Team will be responsible for the following: - The preparation of the Blackpool Local Plan Part 2 Site Allocations and Development Management Policies, Core Strategy Review and Supplementary Planning Documents; - All monitoring required to prepare the Authority Monitoring Report; - The preparation of all supporting documents and evidence base work for the Local Plan; - Advising the Council's Development Management Team on the interpretation of planning policies and where necessary attending planning appeals; - Responding to new Government Planning Policy Statements and other Government strategies and plans; - Responding to planning documents produced by adjacent authorities and agencies; - Involvement in the preparation of other key Council strategies, documents and projects.